Fundraising

 Just like an investor can dig into you by talking with previous bosses or peers, you should do the same.

-The investor isn't doing you a favor
+The investor is not doing you a favor

 This is one of the biggest challenges for first-time founders.
-We feel like whoever invests is doing us a favor by giving us money—because it feels like free cash.
+We feel like whoever invests is doing us a favor by giving us money, because it feels like free cash.

 Ask other founders for feedback